wingersonMJ/Salfi_fourGroups/README.md

-# Exploring sleep & exercise after concussion
+# The combined effect of sleep and exercise on adolescent patients recovering from concussion
+Wingerson, MJ
+mat.wingerson@gmail.com

+# Description
+Transparency of source code and results for a manuscript submitted to [journal tbd].

+[Add citation when accepted]

+---

+# Overview

+## Background:

+## Knowledge gaps:

+## Objectives: